Project Runway cast: Where are they now?

 Leanne Marshall (Season 5)

-Immediately after winning Project Runway season 5, Marshall moved to New York City, where she continues to develop her line today.
-She has been showing at NYFW since 2008—and will continue to this September—but she also designs for TV, editorial, and celebrities such as Julianne Hough, Jane Fonda, Carrie Underwood, Andi MacDowell, Mina Suvari, and more.
+Immediately after winning Project Runway season 5, Leanne Marshall moved to New York City, where she continues to develop her line.
+She has been showing at NYFW since 2008, but she also designs for TV, editorial, and celebrities such as Julianne Hough, Jane Fonda, Carrie Underwood, Andie MacDowell, Mena Suvari, and more.
 In 2011 Marshall launched her signature bridal line, which is carried in more than 40 boutiques internationally as well as online.
 And in 2014, she released an exclusive selection of bridal dresses for BHLDN.

 Jillian Lewis (Season 4)

 The season 4 contestant spent several years as a design director of the women's Black Label collection at Ralph Lauren, before leaving to travel the world with her husband, Lewaa.
-Through her travels, Lewis had been working as an independent design consultant for several companies, including Anthropologie.
-But most recently, she opened a design studio/sample room in NYC to begin re-launching her collection: The high-end contemporary womenswear line will focus on knitwear and outerwear, and it will show in February 2016.
+Through her travels, Jillian Lewis had been working as an independent design consultant for several companies, including Anthropologie.
+Since 2014, she has directed her namesake line.

 Christian Siriano (Season 4)